 4 False False False False

 While seeing the exact location of missing values is useful, you often need a summary.
 How many missing values are there in total, or per column?
-You can easily achieve this by summing the results of isnull()
+You can easily achieve this by summing the results of isnull(), because in numerical contexts, True is treated as 1 and False as 0.

 To count missing values in each column: